 Even if the quarantine period ends prematurely, the regular ban on entry and participation still applies.

 The University recommends vaccination against influenza because, given the similarity of the symptoms of coronavirus and influenza infection, patients with “common” influenza could be mistakenly placed in an isolated ward and the health care system would be unnecessarily burdened.

-- in queuing and waiting areas as well as access and entrance areas in front of buildings,
+- on traffic routes and corridors, especially in doorways and other entrance areas, passageways, corridors, stairwells and bathroom facilities and in queuing and waiting areas as well as in the access and entrance areas in front of the buildings,

-Employees may remove their mouth-and-nose coverings once they have reached their workplace in University buildings and while working, provided that the minimum distance of 1.5 meters to employees working in the same room is maintained.
-Insofar as students and doctoral candidates use laboratory workplaces outside of lectures, the regulation applicable to employees shall apply accordingly.
+- by employees at their workplaces, if the minimum distance of 1.5 meters to other persons or the room occupancy of at least 10 square meters per person cannot be maintained.
+Insofar as students and doctoral candidates use workplaces outside of courses, the regulations applicable to employees apply accordingly.

 Detailed information can be found in the current hygiene regulations.

 In order to take protective measures for University members, employees suffering from COVID-19 must immediately report the occurrence of disease symptoms or a positive corona test result by the University to the office.
 Further information and rules of conduct can be found under “Frequently asked questions from employees” (“I am experiencing coronavirus-related symptoms.
 What should I do” or “My COVID-19 test was positive.
 What should I do?”) on this website.